learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

 ## Introduction

-In this code-along, we will reinvestigate our previous Santa image classification example.
+In this codealong, we will reinvestigate our previous Santa image classification example.
 To do this, we will review loading a dataset from a nested directory structure and building a baseline model.
-From there, we'll demonstrate building a CNN and demonstrate its improved performance on image recognition tasks.
-You are recommended to run the cells in order to further explore variables and investigate the code snippets themselves.
-However, please note that some cells (particularly training cells later on) may take some time to run.
-[On a Macbook pro the entire notebook took ~15 minutes to run.]
+From there, we'll build a CNN and demonstrate its improved performance on image recognition tasks.
+It is recommended you run the cells in order to further explore variables and investigate the code snippets themselves.
+However, please note that some cells (particularly training cells later on) may take several minutes to run.
+(On a Macbook pro the entire notebook took ~15 minutes to run.)

 ## Objectives

 You will be able to:

-* Load data from a hierarchical directory structure
+- Load images from a hierarchical file structure using an image datagenerator
+- Explain why one might augment image data when training a neural network
+- Apply data augmentation to image files before training a neural network
-* Build a CNN for image recognition tasks
+- Build a CNN using Keras

 ## Properly store your images

 When you're analyzing your image data, file management is important.
-We will be using the santa images again, but this time, they are just stored in two folders: `santa` and `not_santa`, under.
-We want to work with a `train`, `validation` and `test` data set now, as we know by now that this is the best way to go.
+We will be using the santa images again, but this time, they are stored in two folders: `santa` and `not_santa`.
+We want to work with a `train`, `validation`, and `test` datasets now, as we know by now that this is the best way to obtain unbiased estimate of your model performance.

 Let's import libraries `os` and `shutil`, as we'll need them to create the new folders and move the new files in there.